The Employee Welfare Fund in Thailand: a new turning point for social protection

 Essential internal adjustments

-Companies must check their current situation, analyse whether they have a pension fund, how many employees are affected, and assess the associated costs.
-A human resources and payroll audit is often necessary to anticipate the impacts.
-Payroll software needs to be modified to incorporate the new rates and ensure that supporting documents are retained.
-Coordination between human resources, finance and IT is essential.
+Companies must review their current situation, determine whether they operate a pension fund, identify how many employees the scheme affects, and evaluate the associated costs.
+They often need to conduct a human resources and payroll audit to anticipate the impact.
+They must update payroll software to integrate the new contribution rates and ensure that they retain supporting documents.
+Human resources, finance, and IT teams must coordinate closely.

 Comparison of the Employee Welfare Fund in Thailand with other social security schemes